 Recent secondary education admitted solely on the basis of ATAR/Rank

 Admitted where both ATAR/Rank and additional criteria were considered

 Admitted on the basis of other criteria only and ATAR/Rank was not a factor

 Information architect, business or systems analyst, software engineer, operations manager, information technology manager, network administrator, website developer, computer programmer.

-Applied computer science major, information systems development major, information technology management major, and the networking and security major is accredited at professional level by the Australian Computer Society and, through the Seoul Accord, is recognised in other countries.
+The Bachelor of Information Technology program is accredited at the professional level by the Australian Computer Society (ACS) and, through the Seoul Accord, is recognised in other countries.

 3 years Full time or 6 years Part time